-The Grammar School is planning to return to Tanzania in July 2016 with a party of sixth form pupils under the direction of Dr Boyce.
-This will be the third time we will have visited the country and our sister school in Moshi.
+The Grammar School last visited Tanzania in July 2016 with a party of sixth form pupils under the direction of Dr Boyce.
+It was the third time we will have visited the country and our sister school in Moshi.

 The Headmaster first visited Pasua High school in 2010 the year that he climbed Kilimanjaro with his three sons James, Andrew and Henry who are all OLs.
 In completing the climb they raised several thousand pounds for charity some of which went to support Pasua High school and specifically helped to provide their first computers.
 Since 2010 a number of staff have visited the school to lend support and Henry King returned during his GAP year to teach there for an extended period.
 Two parties of Grammar School pupils have visited Pasua, painting and renovating the school as well as supporting lessons and teaching new skills.
 The experience has been far from one way as our pupils have learnt rudimentary Swahili, how different cultures can have a thirst for knowledge and how one can be happy with relatively few material possessions.